chas-academy/u10-mern-frontend/README.md

 3. Run `npm start`.

-Note: You should setup your backend project and start it before running .
+Note: You should setup your backend project and start it before running this project.

 ## Available Scripts